People may not have considered many engineering fields because they haven't had the levels of attention that others have.

 Environmental engineers also work on developing renewable energy methods, which will involve collaboration with other engineering specialists, including those in the mechanical and agricultural fields.

-For any engineer who loves boats and water, marine engineering is a perfect fit.
+Marine engineering is a perfect fit for any engineer who loves boats and water.
 According to the UK’s National Careers Service, they “design, build, test and repair boats, ships, underwater craft, offshore platforms and drilling equipment”.

 Depending on the industry and company the engineer works for, diving work may be required.
 This makes it a great option for anyone who enjoys diving and being in the water.

-Ship and boat building, maintenance of vessels and ensuring that the engines and instruments on board work safely are common duties of marine engineers.
+Marine engineers commonly perform the duties of ship and boat building, maintenance of vessels and ensuring that the engines and instruments on board work safely.
 There are travel opportunities for marine engineers as they might be required to visit offshore drilling sites and the regions in which ships are being built.